 When assessing the results presented below, it is important to remember that this analysis is "static" and does not consider "dynamic" effects that a carbon tax would have on economic growth, employment, wages, trade, or consumption patterns over time.
 Nor does it consider local or global environmental benefits.
 Instead, I calculate the short-run financial effect on families, assuming that the policy is implemented "overnight" with 100% pass-through of the tax into consumer prices, no change in household behavior, and no change in production processes, technologies, or emissions.

-Throughout this section, a household that is said to be "benefited" by the policy is one that experiences a positive net financial benefit (NFB) given the assumptions and limitations noted above.
+Throughout this section, a household is said to be "benefited" by the policy if it experiences a positive net financial benefit (NFB) given the assumptions and limitations noted above.
+I also report results for those households that incur a "minor loss", defined as a net financial loss that does not exceed 0.2% of pre-tax household income.

-The policy's \$15 per ton CO_2 carbon fee generates annual revenue of \$117 billion for the purposes of the simulation.
+The policy's \$15 per ton CO2 carbon fee generates annual revenue of \$117 billion for the purposes of the simulation.
 About 20% of gross revenue is used to finance carbon tax rebates for businesses exporting goods abroad or using fossil fuel for non-combustive uses.
 The remaining 80% (\$93 billion) is returned to households in the form of a taxable "dividend", assuming that every adult receives a full dividend "share" and each child (up to two per household) receives a half share.

-This amounts to a pre-tax dividend of, on average, \$811 per household (\$323 per person).37 Given the assumed marginal tax rate relationship with income (Section 6.2), the average after-tax dividend - that is, the increase in disposable income due to the rebate - amounts to \$664 per household (\$264 per person).
+This amounts to a pre-tax dividend of, on average, \$811 per household (\$323 per person) at current emission levels.
+43 Given the assumed marginal tax rate relationship with income (Section 6.2), the average after-tax dividend - that is, the increase in disposable income due to the rebate - amounts to \$664 per household (\$264 per person).